How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

 Modals allow for the use of a vast array of verbs without necessarily knowing how to conjugate them.

 2. Ask Questions Just by Changing Your Tone of Voice

 Italian phrases in the interrogative form don’t change their form or structure.
 They look exactly like positive or negative phrases.

-The way you make a question while speaking Italian is simply by changing the tone of your voice so that it rises at the end of a sentence.
+The way you ask a question while speaking Italian is simply by changing the tone of your voice so that it rises at the end of a sentence.
 Che facile!
 (How easy!)